 - Ensure the network connection from the test device is not limited behind a firewall or otherwise.

-If you are tracking user events, you can use this test to ensure the SDK was configured properly and is successfully sending these events to Free App Analytics.
+If you are measuring user events, you can use this test to ensure the SDK was configured properly and is successfully sending these events to Free App Analytics.

 - Double check the SDK configuration in code, ensuring the correct App GUID.

-- Double check your event tracking code and ensure it is reachable.
+- Double check your event measurement code and ensure it is reachable.

 - Launch the app and perform necessary actions within the app to trigger the event(s) you wish to test.
 After performing these actions, wait 60 seconds to allow more than enough time for the SDK to send these events.